KalebCole/Voxii/README.md

 - `static async Task SpeakInitialMsg()`
   - Outputs the initial message for the specific avatar

 ### ChatLoop.cs
 - The user-avatar conversation loop

+#### Public variables:
+- GroqApiClient groqApi
+- bool isResponding: Keeps track of whether the AI is responding
+- string chatLogFilePath: The file path for the chat logs

+#### Methods

 - `async Task SendUserMessage(string msg)`
   - Sends the given message to the AI avatar, adds it to the logs and chat history

 ### GameController.cs
 - Handles game related logic

+#### Components
+- LoadingSymbolController loadingSymbolController
+- Button testButton

+#### Methods

 - `void StartLoading()`
   - Initializes the loading icon logic